WGLab/dragonstar2019/assembly/README.md

 `lambda_vel/contigs.fa`: contig file

-In this file, one can see many contig in this file
+In this file, one can see 17 contig in this file

 ## 2. Long read assembly
 The long-read data was sequenced for lambda, and the data is in `/shared/data/lambda_100x/lambda_100x.fastq`.
 In this tutorial, two tools can be used to conduct long read sequence assembly.